 Nobody wants to be that project manager.

-It sounds like an awful nightmare.
-But thankfully it doesn’t have to be your reality.
-The best project management software empowers you to be the best project manager on the planet.
+Thankfully, the best project management software empowers you to be the best project manager on the planet.

 Asana.
 JIRA.
 Trello.
 Monday.
 Check, check, check, and check.